 The limitations of traditional infrastructure are already visible in real-world AI deployments.
 Leading AI companies developing large-scale models have faced challenges related to compute availability, latency, and scaling constraints.
 As models grow in size and complexity, the demand for high-performance infrastructure increases significantly.

-For example, large language model providers must manage extensive training workloads that require thousands of GPUs operating in parallel.
-Any inefficiency in data movement, networking, or compute allocation can slow down training cycles and delay deployment timelines.
 Similarly, inference workloads at scale demand low-latency responses, which traditional data center architectures are not always equipped to handle.

 These constraints highlight how infrastructure can become a critical bottleneck.
 Even when models and algorithms are optimized, limitations in data center performance can restrict scalability, increase operational costs, and impact user experience.
 This makes data center acceleration an essential component of successful AI deployment strategies.

 Without adequate acceleration, AI deployments may face performance constraints, increased costs, and scalability limitations.
+In many cases, the challenge is not access to infrastructure but the ability to deploy, configure, and optimize it efficiently for AI workloads.

 The Hidden Nature of the Bottleneck